So, you live in the Bay Area or plan to visit this beautiful place?

 Don’t worry, we’ve got you covered.

-In no particular order, below are the 6 best dog-friendly hikes in the Bay Area.
+In no particular order, below are the 6 best dog-friendly hiking trails in the Bay Area.

 1. Lands End Trail